Home » Septic System Inspections

 Dear LCO,

-An interesting aspect of real estate, is that often what I am most concerned about being an obstacle in escrow is not.
+An interesting aspect of real estate is that often what I am most concerned about being an obstacle in escrow is not.
 And frequently it’s some other aspect that arises out of the blue.

 Septic System Inspections

-Obviously, no one wants to purchase a home with a failing septic system.
-Sometimes inspectors may add a list of recommended repairs with an estimate.
-Consider taking control of the issue by having your own septic inspection prior to listing your home for sale.
-Because your system hasn’t caused problems you may not know a septic professional.
 During your initial meeting with a La Canada real estate agent to discuss listing your home, share your concerns about passing a septic inspection.
 Assuming you list your home with someone in our community, they should have a recommendation for a septic inspector they know to be reasonable and fair.

 Best of luck on your sale.